 Overlaying the seasons we’re looking at here, Week 10 shows up as the dividing line.
 After that, markets stay more efficient when you look at five seasons’ worth of data.

-Now that we’re heading into the heart of the college hoops season, the roller coaster looks like it might be done with the loops and barrel rolls.
-If you’re a top-down bettor, you’re just pulling into the station.
+That’s about when the roller coaster runs through the last of its loops and barrel rolls.
+If you’re a top-down bettor, it’s when you might feel like you’re pulling into the station.

 If you’re looking to get started with Unabated’s tools to jump into the college basketball markets, schedule a demo today and get a free five-day trial for participating.